Google Pixel 8 vs CAT S22 Flip

 Who should buy each?

-Choose the CAT S22 Flip if: you work in hazardous environments and need a durable phone, prefer a physical keypad alongside a touchscreen, or want to save money with a basic smartphone experience.
+Choose the CAT S22 Flip if: you work in hazardous environments requiring rugged durability, prefer a user-replaceable battery, or only need basic smartphone functionalities.
 (2.8" display, 60 Hz refresh)

 Conclusion